-One of the important lessons I learned early in my blogging career is that there is no single rule for improving your conversion rate.
+One of the important lessons that I learned, early in my blogging career, is that there is no single rule for improving your conversion rate.

 No matter where you get advice from, you know that no one can guarantee specific results.
-I might set up a split testing campaign today, and get a 34% click-through rate on my headlines, whereas you’ll get 44% or less than 10%, even if you and I follow similar strategies.
-So much depends on skills and on your niche or industry.
+I might set up a split testing campaign today and get a 34% click-through rate on my headlines, whereas you’ll get 44% or less than 10%, even if you and I follow similar strategies.
+Much of the result depends on skills and on your niche or industry.

 Since they’re so effective at improving your conversion rate, you should especially test your headlines.

 The headline is critical.
-It’s easy to identify lack of clicks when the CTA is not compelling, but much harder to figure out when the headline is actually the culprit.
+It’s easy to identify a lack of clicks, when the CTA is not compelling.
+But, it’s much harder to figure out when the headline is actually the culprit.

 Timetrade was another company that saw a significant boost in clicks and headline engagement.
 The sub-headline was more captivating than the headline itself.
 They decided to switch their main headline with their sub-headline and increased conversions by 85%.